AlexSmith/sodacordevents/docs/_posts/2022-04-20-SCP-Secret-Laboratory-event.md

 The Servers and IP information will be posted 15 mins before the event starts.
+There will be multiple public servers avalible in both EU and NA.